 While others were reciting their Welsh or Geography course work, the group spent their lazy Tuesday afternoon tucked away in the woods surrounding the local newsworthy stories slowly turn to ash.
 Having worked their way through a few spliffs and the passed-around bong, quiet took ahold.
 The trees began to sway, they began to dance between and with one another and the diffuse daylight breaking through the trees began to play tricks on their vision.

-From across the park, retiree Mr. Derek Davies has been listening in on the howls and screams from within the woods, over the breezeblock wall, since he made a cheese sandwich for himself and Gladys, his other half.
+From across the park, retiree Mr. Derek Davies has been listening in on the howls and screams from within the woods ever since he made a cheese sandwich for himself and for Gladys, his other half.
 He is more aware than anyone of the £100 fine for trespassers caught beyond the point of no return.
-Without really, truly being aware of it, Derek Jones lives for drama: for something to befall him, for that juicy negative story to continue propping up his mannerisms and habits.
+Without really, truly being aware of it, Derek Jones lives for drama: for something to befall him, for that juicy story to continue propping up his mannerisms and habits.
 Life has always offered him a plate of nutritious, hot food, only for it to give him the shits for days.
 He shouts his findings, for Gladys’ benefit, who naturally responds by shuffling towards the conservatory to where he is perched.
 Followed by a: tut.
 Followed by a: tut.
 Followed by a: tut.
 Derek puts down his binoculars.
 Soon, he will have stopped complaining.
 Later, when Homes Under The Hammer gets going, he will have completely forgotten, paving the fictive ground for it all to arise anew tomorrow.
 Content, though they are - the people living here.
 I never suggested otherwise.
-Or that in the end, when all is said and done, the good people of Bridgend do anything other than very much love their families and extend generosity to those less closed bonded by blood, upbringing or kinship.
-However much they bang on about their neighbours, and like you and I they very much do, they still feel a deeply empathic compulsion to make sure the enemy is alive and well.
+Or that in the end, when all is said and done, the good people of Bridgend do anything other than very much love their families and extend generosity to those less closely bonded by blood, upbringing or kinship.
+However much they bang on about their neighbours, and like you and I they very much do, they still feel a deeply empathetic compulsion to make sure the enemy is alive and well.
 That’s not to say that Mr Derek Jones will not always be ready with a frown, and Mrs Gladys Jones will equally be ready with a tut, for the next time the pair, hand in hand, walk past a truant or a vagrant or a vagabond along the avenues that lace and link block after block of window-punctured box-shaped dwellings.

 Bridgend’s own one-man-and-his-castle repetition.
 Though, ‘man’ here is a suitable placeholder for someone, anyone more necessary.
 One house after the next, almost identical to one another, save for the varying degrees of algae rooting into each exterior façade paintwork.
 A high-bracket earning queen or king of the castle, relative within the lower middle-class to working-class socio-economic bracket, can easily be spotted by the material property of one’s castle window frames and sash.
 Be these window frames wood, real wood that is, then s/he is most likely reaping the rewards of a recent promotion within the private sector: manufacturer middle management perhaps, whereby s/he must delegate all the tasks preordained during the weekly meetings; whereby s/he is afforded the role of minute taker and subsequent disher outer of tasks for those hierarchically below in the pyramid to compete amongst themselves for, who then presumably all then go home to their plastic-frame windowed, algaed homes.

 Elevated to those who know and sublime to those who need not know otherwise, Bridgend’s suburbia offers a certain constant value, a reliable backdrop for experience to flourish.
 Avenues are flanked on either side by proud horse chestnut trees, bi-annually clipped in human events set on defying natural order.
 Removing each tree’s material manifest form, of a Fibonacci sequence of growth into upward space of least gravitation resistance, back down to their stumps and their stump’s stumps, is the aim of the Bridgend County Borough Council’s game.
 And as the seasons roll on, new growth does attempt once again to move towards the light.
 Stalk and stem shimmer unapologetically in the air, blue as their backdrop allowing a true glory of leaf green expressed into the world.
 Modern pilgrims wander up and down the pavemented avenues, moving at a steady pace towards their future destination.
 All depending on the sun’s position above in relation to the spinning sphere on which we individually inhabit an ever so small patch of the crusty outer bit, chance meetings between one avenue pilgrim to another, there is a tipping of a cap followed by a morning, afternoon, or evening rolling off the tongue.
-And while the interaction formalities continue, the west-highland terrier doesn’t mind if she deposits her digested dissent against the human species’ obsessive tarmac desire to seal and remove all things from the natural ground below, adding to the collection of chewed gum which escaped the mouths of the school students that patrol this stretch.
+And while the interaction formalities continue, the west-highland terrier doesn’t mind if she deposits her digested dissent against her master’s species’ desire to seal and remove with tarmac all things from the natural ground below, adding to the collection of chewed gum which escaped the mouths of the school students that patrol this stretch.
 Streets, avenues, roads and cul-de-sacs dance fluidly with time and the seasons: with the cold, the wet and the monotone.